 Follow the disaster recovery steps best practices for your SEPM version.
-Make sure you gather the database backup and recovery file(s) from your existing manager, and restore the database and recovery files to the new SEPM.
+Make sure that you gather the database backup and recovery file(s) from your existing manager, and restore the database and recovery files to the new SEPM.

-For Microsoft SQL server databases
+For Microsoft SQL Server databases

 - Gather the recovery file from the existing manager.
 For more information, read Contents of the Endpoint Protection Manager disaster recovery file.